ArmandDS/etlInsurance/README.rst

 I implemented the following methods for reporting:
 1. Profitability: To extract a profitability report by product for the agency by and year.
 2. Cash Flow: To extract a cashflow report by product by agencies and years
 3. Revenues: To extract a revenue report by product by agencies and years

-## Categorization
+**Categorization**x
-We implemented the <strong>K-Mean</strong> algorithm in order to Clustering the agencies based in similarities and to find groups(clusters) in the given data.
+We implemented the K-Mean algorithm in order to Clustering the agencies based in similarities and to find groups(clusters) in the given data.

 Instructions